 Only follow approved canning recipes.
 There are far too many canning recipes out there that do not use approved recipes or methods.
 If someone claims it’s safe because they have been doing it since their grandma started canning, then avoid that recipe.

-Proper headspace is extremely important.
+Proper headspace, the distance between the top of the food and the top of the jar, is extremely important.
 Headspace is the space between the top of the food and the top of the jar.
 If a recipe calls for 1/2 inch of headspace, then that is exactly what you need to leave in the jar.
 Not 1 inch, nor 3/4 inch, you must leave the right amount.

 While you can cook in a pressure canner, you CANNOT can is a pressure cooker.
 This is important to know because many people assume a pressure cooker will work as a canner – in fact, many pressure cookers are mislabeled as being able to can as well.
 You must use a pressure canner.